rkshaon/software-engineering-preparation/DesignPatterns/README.md

 # Design Patterns
 Design patterns are proven solutions to common problems in software design.
 They are typically used at the code level to solve specific issues related to object-oriented design and interaction.

+## Scope
+- Focus on solving common problems related to software design and object-oriented programming.
+- Operate at a lower level of abstraction, often dealing with individual components or classes.

+## Design Patterns
 - Creational Patterns
     - Abstract Factory
     - Builder